Skip over main navigation

 Young people who work in our organisation

-All young people who are undertaking volunteer work, apprenticeships or work experience within our organisation are to be included within this policy and their safeguarding as individuals given the same importance as all young people we come into contact with.
+All young people (defined as under 18) who are undertaking volunteer work, apprenticeships or work experience within our organisation are to be included within this policy and their safeguarding as individuals given the same importance as all young people we come into contact with.
 Any disclosures, observations of possible harm or disturbing behaviour must be reported to the Safeguarding Lead immediately.
 They will also require an induction programme that includes their commitment to safeguarding within the remit of the safeguarding policy and in line with the staff induction.
 In addition, information on the young person’s contacts is recorded as needed e.g. parents, carers, school representatives and any supervisors, with emergency contact numbers, in accordance with relevant HR policies and guidance.

 eSafety